Freakwill/pyrimidine/README.md

 > -- Are you kiding?
 > -- No, I am serious.

+If you have more questions, then log in [google group](https://groups.google.com/g/pyrimidine) and post your questions.

 ## Download

 It has been uploaded to [pypi](https://pypi.org/project/pyrimidine/), so download it with `pip install pyrimidine`, and also could download it from github.